logicly-au/docs.iar-dst.online/level-of-care/overview.rst

-   partnership with a trusted health care professional and is involved in making decisions about their care and selection of the service of ‘best fit’, they are less likely to drop-out of care, and more likely to experience positive outcomes (reference).
+   partnership with a trusted health care professional and is involved in making decisions about their care and selection of the service of ‘best fit’, they are less likely to drop-out of care, and more likely to experience positive outcomes (`reference <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5428178/>`_).
 World class health care considers the choices and preferences of the individual.
 In a stepped care model, the individual should be given a choice within “steps” or within a level of care (e.g., the consumer may have a strong preference for telephone-based psychological